 That’s the latest guidance from the Waco-McLennan County Public Health District and the Centers for Disease Control and Prevention (CDC) to protect yourself and others.
 It can be tempting to attend social activities or hang out with friends and family, especially when you don’t feel sick and haven’t traveled internationally.
 However, several studies have shown that people without symptoms can carry the virus and infect others.

 Our community depends on everyone doing their part to keep others out of harm’s way.
 Your family needs you to stay healthy.
 Your neighbors need you to stay home.
 Please follow the social distancing, respiratory etiquette, and hand hygiene recommendations from the CDC.

-Tiffiney Gray is Prosper Waco’s senior content specialist for health.
-Her email is firstname.lastname@example.org.
+Tiffiney Gray was Prosper Waco’s senior content specialist for health at the time of this article.